jgrimokavak/CreAItives-Platform-newest/replit.md

 ## Overview

 This is a full-stack application that combines an AI-powered image generation platform with a sophisticated email builder.
 The system includes multiple image generation models (OpenAI GPT-Image-1, Replicate Imagen-3, Flux-Pro), batch processing capabilities, and a complete email building system with MJML support.
-The application now features secure Replit Auth authentication with company-specific access control, restricting access to users with @kavak.com email addresses only.

 ## User Preferences